 Now that’s easy to say, but the fact of the matter is that it took me 23 enlightenment intensives, several repetitions of the est Training, three months of encounter groups, and numerous other workshops to release some of the major upsets in my life.
 So it isn’t necessarily something we can accomplish overnight.
 But it is the road out of the forest and with the energy rising on the planet it just may be that clearing upsets becomes easier as we go along.
 I wouldn’t be surprised if that was the case.
 Moreover, the galactics will assist us to release our unfinished business; I’m sure of it.

 One last thing: karma and issues are different.
 Our karma will be forgiven us; our issues perhaps not.
 Our karma is the lessons that are destined to come to us later in this lifetime or another lifetime.
 But our issues are right here with us now.
 It’s the difference between the movers saying they will move your household furnishings (karma) but not your backpack (issues).
-If you have a heavy backpack, then there may be much labor involved in moving it.
-The movers leave that to you.
+If you have a heavy backpack, then there may be effort involved.

-Now I’ll list the other articles on this site that look at the matter:
+Now I’ll list a few other articles on this site that look at the matter:

 - Dealing with Stored Emotional Trauma